Aylesbury: The Aylesbury duck

 In the 18th century, selective breeding of white common ducks led to a white domestic duck, generally known as the English White.
-Since at least the 1690s ducks had been farmed in Aylesbury, and made Aylesbury known throughout England and beyond.
+Since at least the 1690s, ducks had been farmed in Aylesbury and made the town known throughout England and beyond.
 They were bred and brought up by poor people, and sent to London by the weekly carriers.
 They went on to be known as the Aylesbury duck.

-Prize-winning Aylesbury ducks.
-The illustrated Book of Poultry, 1873.